Here is a list of school holidays in Germany in 2021 and 2022 along with information on additional days off and holiday

 School holidays in Germany

 School holidays in Germany are set at the regional level by each federal state.
 Each state will have holidays each year for autumn, Christmas, Easter, and summer, plus schools in most states also have a winter break around February.
 A few states have a break of about one to two weeks for Pentecost around May/June.
 There are also days off throughout the year which varies between states.
 Each state sets the exact dates for all school holidays in Germany, although they need to fall within a certain time period.

 Holiday dates at private international schools in Germany may be slightly different from general school holiday dates, although they will roughly coincide.
 Check with your child’s school for details.

-German school holidays are often used as a time for families to get together and celebrate festive holidays such as Christmas and Easter, go away on family vacations or have a local day trip.
-Holidays may also coincide with regional days of celebration or carnival periods.
+German school holidays are often used as a time for families to get together and celebrate festive holidays such as Easter and Christmas in Germany, go away on family vacations or have a local day trip in Germany.
+Holidays may also coincide with regional days of celebration or German carnival periods.